This piece was originally published on October 5, 2020, and was updated on June 7, 2023.

 In Canada, a down payment of less than 20% of the home’s purchase price requires the buyer to buy mortgage loan insurance.
 Paying these insurance premiums will increase your monthly mortgage payment.

 Overall, you’ll want to save up as much as you can for your down payment.
-Of course, that’s easier said than done, when houses in major cities such as Toronto and Vancouver can run into the million-dollar-plus range.
+Of course, that’s easier said than done when homes in cities like Toronto and Vancouver can run north of a million dollars!
 However, the more cash you put down up front, the more likely you are to get approved by a mortgage lender.
 Using our mortgage payment calculator can help you test down payment and amortization scenarios, and compare variable and fixed mortgage rates.
+If you want to focus specifically on amortization alone, our amortization calculator allows you to try out multiple amortization scenarios and to see how different amortization periods might affect your monthly mortgage payments over time.

 Want a better mortgage rate?